jacklorusso/demo-bsky-domain-handle-http-method/README.md

 This demo might be useful if you don't have access easy access to the DNS records of your site or subdomain.
 You may not even want to maintain a website there, you can just use this to bootstrap the domain authentication!
-For example, my bot project [@helveticabot.jacklorusso.com](https://bsky.app/profile/helveticabot.jacklorusso.com) is on a subdomain of my website, but doesn't really need a web presence; I just used this approach as a little workaround because I couldn't figure out how to use the DNS method with subdomains on Netlify.
+For example, my bot project [@helveticabot.jacklorusso.com](https://bsky.app/profile/helveticabot.jacklorusso.com) is on a subdomain of my website, but doesn't really need a web presence.

 For more information read ['How to set your domain as your handle'](https://blueskyweb.xyz/blog/4-28-2023-domain-handle-tutorial) on the Bluesky blog.